leon-thomm/ryven-website-guide/templates/guide.md

 ***

 For getting more examples on how to make nodes and node packages, make sure to take a look at the implementations of the node packages Ryven comes with.

+## Editor Overview

+*This section provides an overview over the most important features of the editor.
+It is not essential for developing nodes, but some parts may be useful for development.*

+### Flows controls

+The flow supports all usual actions, including undo/redo operations.
+You can place nodes by right-clicking and pan around by pressing and draggin with the right mouse button.

+> [!NOTE]
+> I would like to add sophisticated touch support, but there are Qt bugs that are not being tackled making this difficult at the moment.

+Notice there are different themes, simple node animations, and two performance modes, all selectable via the menu at the top or in the welcome dialog.

+### Integrated Console

+The small integrated console, located at the bottom of the editor window, simply runs a Python REPL.
+You can right click on a node and click *add to console* to add a reference to the node object to the console scope, so you can directly access the node's whole API from the console which is really useful for development.

+> [!TIP|label:Session Access]
+> The `session` object (which is basically the project) is added to the console scope automatically.
+You can play around with the `ryvencore-qt` API, for example try creating a new script via `session.create_script('hello there!')`.
+Due to the fully signals-based communication between `ryvencore` and `ryvencore-qt`, the GUI will react accordingly to most modifications you do in the console.

+### Script Variables

+The script variables, located on the right, can be modified at any time by right-clicking on them, and when you hover over one you can see its current value and data type.
+The values of those variables are usually accessed and changed by your nodes.
+The nodes API provides a method for regestering a handler function for change of a variable with a given name, and another method to unregister handlers.
+You could build quite sophisticated nodes this way, that automatically adapt to change of data from somewhere else.

+> [!TIP|label:Example]
+> In one of the example node packages Ryven comes with, there's a *Matrix* node where you can just type a few numbers into a small textedit and it creates a numpy array out of them.
+But you can also type in `v('')` and the name of a script variable (instead of a number) which makes the matrix node register as a receiver, so it updates and regenerates the matrix every time the value of a script variable with that name changed.
+You can see this in action in the big screenshot above.
+In the console you can see I manually changed the variable's value which caused the matrix node to update.

+### Logs

+Every script has logs of type `logging.Logger` of Python's builtin `logging` module.
+The script's logs are located at the bottom of the editor, right above the console.
+The nodes can access default logs via the API, and also instanciate new ones.

+### Source Code Preview

+Next to the logs is the source code area where you can inspect the source code of the last selected node (click into the text field for syntax highlighting), and also edit method implementations of single objects.
+That's right, you can override method implementations of single objects.
+All these changes are temporary (they don't get saved) and only apply on the currently selected object.
+It's a great way to play around or debug your components, especially when combining this with the console.
+For example you can just add some output to one of your nodes via the console, and then modify the update event of it to provide some additional data there via the source code preview.
+This is a really useful feature, however as you might suspect, modifying an object's method implementation is not exactly conventional and doesn't work in all cases.
+For example, when you created references somewhere else to this modified method, those references will still point to the old implementation of it.

+> [!TIP|label:How to fix this]
+> If you need to reference methods directly somewhere (for example when passing them as 'variable receiver'), you could use a workaround by, instead of passing the actual method reference, passing a lambda causing a new search for the newest version whenever the method is called, like this
+> ```python
+def retain(foo):
+    return lambda *args, **kwargs: getattr(foo.__self__, foo.__name__)(*args, **kwargs)
+> ```
+> And when referencing, for example:
+> ```python
+self.register_var_receiver('x', retain(self.my_method))
+> ```

+It usually works quite well, but there might be some bugs since the implementation in Ryven 3 hasn't been extensively tested yet.

+### Rendering Flow Images

+You can render images of the currently displayed flow, also via the top menus.
+By rendering the viewport, the picture will show what's currently visible of the flow, in the exact same resolution it is currently displayed.
+For high res pictures render the whole scene and zoom to the top left, the zoom factor will determine the exact resolution of your image.
+It can take a few seconds to render high resolution images.

+### Save&Load

+You can save via `ctrl+s` and choose to load a project when starting the application.
+To import a nodes package, you can also hit `ctrl+i`.

+For programming your own nodes (see below), you only need to follow the rule that all API provided features are saved and reloaded automatically, for example the current inputs and outputs, display title, as well as special actions.